simonadomnisoru/fox/README.md

 React client that consumes an API and can list, show, create, update, and remove a resource.

+The client is deployed and running in https://fox-one.now.sh/

 ## Install in local enviroment.

 - yarn install